Twins vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 47 hits with seven doubles, a triple, six home runs, 28 walks and 27 RBI.
-He's also stolen one base.
+- Alex Bregman has seven doubles, a triple, six home runs, 28 walks and 27 RBI (48 total hits).
+He has stolen one base.

-- Bregman enters this matchup looking to extend his four-game hit streak.
-During his last five outings he is hitting .350 with two doubles, a walk and four RBI.
+- Bregman brings a five-game streak with at least one hit into this one.
+In his last five games he is batting .381 with two doubles and four RBI.

 Bregman Recent Games